intel/neural-compressor/docs/source/sq_medium_blog.md

 sq = TorchSmoothQuant(model, dataloader)
 sq.transform(alpha) ##alpha could be a float or a string ’auto‘
 ```
 please note that we rely on torch jit to analyze the model.
 If you are using huggingface model, you could set torchscript to True when loading the model or set the return_dict to False"

 *support lots of fusing patterns*: the official code only supports
 ```bash
 linear->layernorm
 ```

-while we support the following patterns
+while we support the following pattens
 ```bash
 conv2d/linear->relu/leakyrelu/hardtanh->conv2d/linear/layernorm/batchnorm/instancenorm/t5norm/llamanorm/groupnorm/

 conv2d/linear->conv2d/linear/layernorm/batchnorm/instancenorm/t5norm/llamanorm/groupnorm
 ```
 For opt models, we could fuse one more layer than the official code, because the fc2 layer in the block follows the linear->relu->linear pattern.
 ## Results
 | Model\Last token accuracy |  FP32  | INT8 (w/o SmoothQuant) | INT8 (w/ SmoothQuant) | INT8 (w/ SmoothQuant auto tuning) |
 |---------------------|:------:|:----------------------:|-----------------------|-----------------------------------|